tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 ## Step three: Sketch a solution
 I initially used sketching, then proceeded to both Datawrapper and Tableau to create the two charts below. <br> I selected a horizontal bar chart for several reasons: it best suits a data-driven ranking of roller coasters, and it allowed text to be horizontally oriented for legibility.
 The drop distance values were moved to the right of the bars, and the roller coaster names are easily read when placed to the left.
 The title was changed to include a clear measurement value, indicating what the data actually recorded: the largest drops (in feet) of the world's top 13 roller coasters. <br> A second iteration was a horizontal lollipop chart, to add some playfulness to the data, knowing that younger audiences would be interested in this analysis.
-I had toyed with color in my initial sketches but felt it was distracting on the lollipop chart, so I stayed with  one color for the chart.
+I had toyed with color in my initial sketches, but felt it was distracting on the lollipop chart, so I stayed with  one color for the chart.

 ![initial_sketches](https://github.com/user-attachments/assets/9c065b9e-7d49-4d21-acd2-e17f6bae93b9)